vladigleba/vladigleba.github.io/posts/basics/death.md

 > For as *the body without the spirit is dead*, so faith without works is dead also.
 {% ct 'James 2:26' %}

+> Thou hidest thy face, they are troubled: *thou takest away their breath, they die, and return to their dust*.
+{% ct 'Psalm 104:29' %}

-The spirit that returns to God is simply the breath of life, without which the body dies.
-In other words, the process described in {% rf 'Ecclesiastes 12:7' false %} is the opposite of what happened in {% rf 'Genesis 2:7' false %}.
-If a soul is a combination of two things—the body and the breath of life (spirit)—then the soul ceases to exist when the body returns to dust and the breath returns to God.
-The soul does not go anywhere; it simply ceases to exist.
-As an illustration, consider what is needed for light: there needs to be an electrical current and a bulb.
-As soon as the electrical current is turned off, the light simply ceases to exist.
-It is the same with the soul.
+According to the parallelism in {% rf 'Job 27:3' false %}, the spirit that returns to God is simply the breath of life, without which the body dies.
+In other words, the process described in {% rf 'Ecclesiastes 12:7' false %} is the reverse of what occurred in {% rf 'Genesis 2:7' false %}.
+If a soul (a living human being) is the combination of two elements—the body and the breath of life (spirit)—then the soul ceases to exist when the body returns to dust and the breath returns to God who gave it.
+The soul does not go anywhere; it simply ceases to exist. {% rf 'James 2:26' false %} affirms that neither the body nor the spirit (breath) constitutes a complete person on its own; both are required.

+As an illustration, consider what is needed for light: there must be an electrical current and a bulb.
+When the electrical current is cut off, the light simply ceases to exist.
+The same is true of the soul.

 ## What else does the Bible say about the soul?